-BACKGROUND: The group is a coordinating policy making body for Soviet Jewry groups throughout the Western world.
-Their last meeting was in London, where they met with Margaret Thatcher.
+The group is a coordinating policy making body for Soviet Jewry groups throughout the Western world.
+Their last meeting was in London, where they met with Margaret

+Thatcher.

-PREVIOUS PARTICIPATION: While the President has never met with this particular group, he has met with leaders of the American member, the National Conference on Soviet Jewry, headed by Morris Abram.
-DATE: February 1-2, 1988 DURATION: 15 minutes LOCATION: Oval Office PARTICIPANTS: Eight leaders of groups in countries with the largest Soviet Jewry movements.
+While the President has never met with this particular group, he has met with leaders of the American member, the National Conference on Soviet Jewry, headed by Morris Abram.

-OUTLINE OF EVENT: Guests enter Oval Office where photos are
+Oval Office

+Eight leaders of groups in countries with the

+largest Soviet Jewry movements.
-taken.
-Brief remarks are exchanged and

-guests leave Oval Office.
+Guests enter Oval Office where photos are taken.
+Brief remarks are exchanged and quests leave Oval Office.